"Enlighten the people generally, and tyranny and oppressions of body and mind will vanish like evil spirits at the dawn of day."Thomas Jefferson

-Two months later at my daughter's Christmas play I was in charge of refreshments and of course everybody brought pop to drink and nothing else.
+Two months later at my daughter's Christmas play, I was in charge of refreshments and of course, everybody brought pop to drink and nothing else.
 Everybody just always brought pop and never thought a thing about it.
-So because I thought regular pop was terrible for you and there was nothing else to drink, I drank diet pop all night.
+I thought regular pop was terrible for you and there was nothing else to drink so I drank diet pop all night.
 The next day the symptoms returned with a vengeance.
 When I tried to get out of bed in the morning I felt so dizzy that I almost fell over.
 Scared me to death.
 Confused and unable to think straight, I called my brother-in-law, a medical doctor, and asked him if he thought I had a brain tumor.
 My brother-in-law is such a great guy and always answers my questions when I probe him for how the body works.
 He never tires of my questions and is always happy to answer all 50 million of them.
 He didn't know what could be causing this but did go into detail about how the eyes and brain are connected and how the human brain has to interpret four different sets of electrical impulses from the light being picked up by the eyes.
-I love it when he tells me things like this.

 Later that afternoon, in the kitchen washing dishes, it suddenly hit me.
 Both times when I got dizzy I had drunk diet cola, a lot of it.
 I rushed to the internet and found that aspartame, one of the main ingredients in Diet Coke, can cause headaches, dizziness, nausea, and eye problems.
 It is a neurotoxin that can greatly affect the brain and everything connected to it.
 I had my answer, it was my body giving me a warning sign.
 But why hadn't I had these effects when I drank tons of it years before?
 Was it because I had detoxed from it and then putting it back in after being free from it made my body revolt and teach me what it needed?
 This is my theory.
 Our body is a complex, magnificent machine that knows how to act and my body was actually helping me.
 I have a strong desire to be well and experience all this life has to offer.
 So many times I treated my body as something to just put up with, and instead I have found it is my best friend and teacher.
 Every day it is manifesting to me how I am doing.

 If you find yourself with some food addictions and habits that you don't want anymore, my suggestion to you is just start adding the good stuff into your diet.
 You don't have to change all at once.
 I didn't, but I did begin by adding cultured foods and little by little my cells responded by behaving differently.
 Before I knew it, I was craving the foods that my body loved and thrived on naturally.
 It's like having a personal trainer go with you everywhere.
 Your body will teach you what it needs to be well nourished.
-This is such a sweet way to live your life – having a vessel that carries you through this life, will never leave you, and is here to serve you.
 Little things can make a big difference and desire is the key to change.
 One day at a time.

 Do something today that your future self will thank you for.